mh-mehdikhani2003/SDL-minigame/README.md

 ## Installation
 at first you should install SDL2, SDL2_gfx, SDL2_image, SDL2_ttf.
-in debian based distrobutions this command will do that:
+in debian based distributions this command will do that:
 `sudo apt install libsdl2*`

 ## Making